pinellolab/haystack_bio/README.md

 In addition, you need to install Java for Windows.

-Note: If you install haystack-bio in a custom folder please make sure to select a path without white spaces.
+Note: If you install haystack in a custom folder please make sure to select a path without white spaces.

 Citation
 --------
-*Please cite the following article if you use haystack-bio in your research*:
+*Please cite the following article if you use haystack in your research*:
   * Luca Pinello, Jian Xu, Stuart H. Orkin, and Guo-Cheng Yuan.
 Analysis of chromatin-state plasticity identifies cell-type specific regulators of H3K27me3 patterns PNAS 2014; published ahead of print January 6, 2014, doi:10.1073/pnas.1322570111

 Contacts